Italian irredentism: World War I

 Italy entered the World War I in 1915 with the aim of completing national unity: for this reason, the Italian intervention in the World War I is also considered the Fourth Italian War of Independence, in a historiographical perspective that identifies in the latter the conclusion of the unification of Italy, whose military actions began during the revolutions of 1848 with the First Italian War of Independence.

 Italy signed the Treaty of London (1915) and entered World War I with the intention of gaining those territories perceived by irredentists as being Italian under foreign rule.
 According to the pact, Italy was to leave the Triple Alliance and join the Entente Powers.
 Furthermore, Italy was to declare war on Germany and Austria-Hungary within a month.
 The declaration of war was duly published on 23 May 1915.
 In exchange, Italy was to obtain various territorial gains at the end of the war.
 In April 1918, in what he described as an open letter "to the American Nation" Paolo Thaon di Revel, Commander in Chief of the Italian navy, appealed to the people of the United States to support Italian territorial claims over Trento, Trieste, Istria, Dalmatia and the Adriatic, writing that "we are fighting to expel an intruder from our home".

 Territories promised to Italy by the secret Treaty of London (1915), i.e. Trentino-Alto Adige, the Julian March and Dalmatia (tan), and the Snežnik Plateau area (green).
-Dalmatia, after the WWI, however, was not assigned to Italy but to Yugoslavia.
+Dalmatia, after World War I, however, was not assigned to Italy but to Yugoslavia.